terraform-cisco-modules/terraform-intersight-easy-iks/modules/kubeconfig/README.md

-# Intersight Kubernetes Service kube_config Workspace
+# Intersight Kubernetes Service kubeconfig Workspace

-## Use this module to obtain the kube_config through Intersight
+## Use this module to obtain the kubeconfig through Intersight

 Run the plan from the Terraform cloud workspace.